dansackett/pamplona/README.md

 ## Requirements still to do

-- [ ] vundle
 - [ ] mysql
-- [ ] dotfiles

 ## Todo

-- [ ] Add environments to top files and server dependencies so I can make pamplona desktops and servers
 - [ ] Figure out the best way to show progress other than debug (reactor, returner, etc)